-Homage paid to late Weatherman Frank Ellsworth Roulstone jr: Premier- he was a ‘true nation builder’
+Homage paid to late Weatherman Frank Ellsworth Roulstone jr: Premier- He was a ‘true nation builder’

 House Speaker Hon.
 McKeeva Bush eulogized Mr. Roulstone in the LA, as well as, Premier Hon.
 Alden McLaughlin.
-They recounted his 30-year career and his contribution to Cayman
+They recounted his 30-year career and his contribution to Cayman.

 “Mr. Frank was a devoted public servant, as well as, a friend to so many people in this community,” Mr Bush said.